ionic-team/ionic-framework/core/src/foundations/README.md

 .ion-color-primary-100
 ```

-## When to change the Design Tokens
+## Managing the Design Tokens

-It's not expected that the `design-tokens.json` needs to be changed frequently.
-This represents the base of all the Ionic Design System and any change to the json file should be taken carefully, synced with the UX/UI Team and reviewed by other devs.
+It's not expected that the Tokens need to be changed frequently.
+This represents the base of all the Ionic Design System and any change to them should be taken carefully, synced with the UX/UI Team and reviewed by other devs.

-Adding new tokens is more or less risk free.
-However, changing values will result in visual breaking changes and renaming tokens might cause the build to be broken.

-## How to change the Design Tokens

-Using `npm run build.tokens` will generate the `ionic.root.scss`, `ionic.vars.scss`, and `ionic.utility.scss` files with the updated values that come from the `design-tokens.json`.

-Design Tokens will also be generated automatically with the `npm run build` command.
-This ensures that if someone modifies the JSON without running the build tokens command, the changes will be applied correctly.
+With the current architecture, this management is done on the [outsystems-design-tokens repo](https://github.com/OutSystems/outsystems-design-tokens) and updated its dependency here when necessary.

 ## How to use